Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

-When your eyes become irritated, your blood vessels widen (dilate) and become more apparent.
-This causes inflammation and discomfort in the eyes.
+When your eyes become irritated, your blood vessels widen (dilate) and become more pronounced, and causing inflammation and discomfort in the eyes.

-Moreover, Murine also works to replenish the tear film, which helps to protect the cornea and remove irritating particles from the eyes.
+Murine also works to replenish the tear film, which helps to protect the cornea and remove irritating particles from the eyes.
 It also helps to keep the eyes lubricated, relieving discomfort from dry eyes.